brettimus/super-hearts/README.md

 ### imageSrc
-Default is `./heart-icon-1.svg`.
+No default.

-String with path to an image.
+Accepts a String with path to an image that you want to spew (preferably a heart).

-(This default will probably change.)
+If unspecified, an svg heart icon is inlined and used as the source.
+How awesome is that?!

 ### opacityRange